Pylons/pyramid/docs/narr/project.rst

 ~~~~~~~~~~~~

 Much of the heavy lifting in a :mod:`repoze.bfg` application comes in
 the form of *view callables*.
-A :term:`view callable` is the bridge
+A :term:`view callable` is the main
-between the content in the model, and the response given back to a
-browser.
+tool of a :mod:`repoze.bfg` web application developer; it is a bit of
+code which accepts a :term:`request` and which returns a
+:term:`response`.

 .. literalinclude:: MyProject/myproject/views.py
    :linenos:

-Lines 1-2 provide the ``my_view`` that was registered as the view
+This bit of code was registered as the view callable within
-callable.  ``configure.zcml`` said that the default URL for instances
+``configure.zcml``.  ``configure.zcml`` said that the default URL for
-that are of the class :class:`myproject.models.MyModel` should run
+instances that are of the class :class:`myproject.models.MyModel`
-this :func:`myproject.views.my_view` function.
+should run this :func:`myproject.views.my_view` function.

 This view callable function is handed a single piece of information:
-the the :term:`request`.
+the :term:`request`.
 The *request* is an instance of the
 :term:`WebOb` ``Request`` class representing the browser's request to
 our server.